hoandc/EASProjectBase/project_and_code_guidelines.md

 # 1. Project guidelines
-We use guide line from [Ribot lab](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md) as base with some modifications.It will have updated in future to fit with our project.
+We use guide line from [Ribot lab](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md) as base with some modifications.It will be updated in future to fit with our project.

 ## 1.1 Project structure